WenjiangDeng/MAX/README.md

 The outputs will be WT_Mut_tx_ref.final.fa, X_matrix.RData and the Index folder.
 ## 4. Quantifcation of mutant-allele expression
 Suppose we already created a working directory “MAX_project” (/path/to/MAX_project/) for the quantification.
-### 4.1 Generating the equivalence class table and Y count matrix
+### 4.1 Generate the equivalence class table and Y count matrix
 - The command to generate equivalence class table for each sample is similar to [“salmon quant”](https://salmon.readthedocs.io/en/latest/salmon.html#using-salmon).
 For example, we want to run MAX for sample1 and sample2 with 8 cpus:
 ```sh
 MAX -i /path/to/Index -l IU -1 s1_read1.fasta -2 s1_read2.fasta -p 8 -o /path/to/MAX_project/sample1